ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Young man paste this in your hat.
+or put it where you will fall over it
 six times a day: Drink nothing with­
 out seeing it.
 Sign nothing without
 reading it, and make sure that it